Wednesday, March 4, 2026

 IV.
 Announcements President Heyser

-business meeting of the Council consistent with section 708(a)(4) and section 708(a)(5)
+work session of the Borough Council consistent with sections 708(a)(1), 708(a)(3) and

 V. Approval of Agenda and Minutes – Council

-A motion to approve the July 10, 2023 agenda as presented.
+A motion to approve the December 11, 2023 agenda as presented.

 VI.
 Public Comment (Restricted to Items on the Agenda)